 - enacting the worst-case scenarios that capcoms may have to deal with;

 - becoming familiar with the operations of real mission control centres around the world.

 Hands-on learning for recruits

-For astronauts who have not yet flown to space, like David Saint-Jacques and Jeremy Hansen, assuming the role of capcom is the best way to gain real mission experience.
+For astronauts who have not yet flown to space, like Jeremy Hansen, Jennifer Sidey-Gibbons, and Joshua Kutryk, assuming the role of capcom is the best way to gain real mission experience.

 Capcom experience proves very useful during an astronaut's first mission.
 When they are in space themselves, astronauts who have worked as capcoms know how decisions are made on the ground!